 Strattion and his team held weekly meetings with students just to check-in and see how things were going.
 He said he also used those meetings to connect students to the people and resources they needed most.

 “I believe institutions are mirrors of the larger society,” he said.
-“You have to be transparent and you cannot ignore the external factors.
-Having that awareness of what exactly is going on allows us to be on the cuffs of helping our students be successful.”
+“You have to be transparent, and you cannot ignore the external factors.
+Having that awareness of what exactly is going on allows us to [help] our students be successful.”

 Strattion believes his commitment to transparency and honesty resonates with students, and it helps them see staff and faculty as people first.
 Because his team is committed to developing a rapport with students and showing they care about more than just grades and course schedules, students feel more comfortable trusting him and his team to help them handle any challenges that come their way.